mre/endler.dev/content/2020/rust-compile-times/index.md

    compatible version.
 2. Run `cargo outdated -wR` to find newer, possibly incompatible dependencies.
    Update those and fix code as needed.
-3. Find crates with multiple different versions of a dependency and figure out where they come from using `cargo tree`.
+3. Find duplicate versions of a dependency and figure out where they come from: `cargo tree --duplicate` shows dependencies which come in multiple versions.
+   (Thanks to /u/dbdr for [pointing this out](https://www.reddit.com/r/rust/comments/hdb5m4/tips_for_faster_rust_compile_times/fvm1r2w/).)

 ⭐ **Pro-tip**: Step 3 is a great way to contribute back to the community!
 Clone the repository and execute steps 1 and 2.
 Finally, send a pull request to the